Fulton County Medical Examiner Office and Othram Team to Identify a 1995 Teen

 Investigators believe that the unknown woman went by the name “Wanda” in the days and weeks prior to her death.
 They also determined that she was likely 5’7” tall and weighed 140 pounds at the time of her death.
 Additionally, they noted that she had brown eyes and black hair, which she wore in tight cornrows.
 She also had a mole on her right foot, a noticeable gap between her upper front teeth, and had her ears single pierced.
 At the time of the discovery, the young woman was wearing a light blue button-up short-sleeve shirt, a pair of faded Bugle Boy jeans with an elastic waistband and a draw string, and a pair of size 6.5 black Adidas Dynaprene sneakers, as well as multi-color underwear with a Tweety Bird manufacturer's label.

-For almost three decades, law enforcement have diligently pursued various leads about the woman's identity.
+For almost three decades, law enforcement diligently pursued various leads about the woman's identity.
 In November 2007, her case was entered into the National Missing and Unidentified Persons System (NamUs) as UP650.
-Despite the exhaustive efforts of law enforcement, the woman’s identity has remained a mystery.
+Despite the exhaustive efforts of law enforcement, the woman’s identity remained a mystery.
 With few leads for investigators to pursue, the case eventually went cold.

-In 2022, the Fulton County Medical Examiner's Office partnered with Othram to determine if advanced forensic DNA testing could help establish an identity for the young woman or a close relative.
-Anyone with information that could aid in this investigation is encouraged to contact the Fulton County Medical Examiner's Office by calling 404-613-4400 and referencing agency case 95-0716.
+The investigation into her death continues and anyone with information that could aid in this investigation is encouraged to contact the Fulton County Medical Examiner's Office by calling (404) 613-4400 and referencing agency case 95-0716.

 Help fund another case Your contributions pay for lab supplies and research tools

-Director of Case Management
+Director of Customer Service

 2829 Technology Forest Blvd Suite 100, The Woodlands, Texas 77381